alejandromerchan/USDAQuickStats.jl/README.md

 - `get_nass`

 ## Tutorial and Workflow
-### Set up an Envionment Variable for the NASS API key
+### Set up an Environment Variable for the NASS API key

-To start using the API, you first need to get a **personal API key**.
+To start using the API, the user first needs to get a **personal API key**.

-You can request a NASS API key at [https://quickstats.nass.usda.gov/api](https://quickstats.nass.usda.gov/api).
+The user can request a NASS API key at [https://quickstats.nass.usda.gov/api](https://quickstats.nass.usda.gov/api).

-Once you receive your key, you can either set it up as an environment variable called USDA_QUICK_SURVEY_KEY" or set it up during a new julia session with
+The API key can be saved as an environment variable called "USDA_QUICK_SURVEY_KEY" or used during each new Julia session by setting it up using:

 ```@julia
 using USDAQuickStats
 set_api_key("YOUR_KEY"::String)
 ```

-where you manually replace `YOUR_KEY` with your private API key.
+replacing `"YOUR_KEY"` with the private API key as a string.

-If you are constantly  using the database, you might want to make your key into a permanent variable in your environment.
+Saving the key into a permanent variable in your environment is dependent on the operating system.

 ### Query the database